haoliangwu/vscode-poshi/README.md

 The Linters includes two level, **warning** and **error**.
 The warning level means the code could be more robust, the error level means the code has errors of syntax and format.

+### Lens
+All PO Lens:
+* Macro(In Progress)
+* Function(Pending)
+* Path(Pending)
+To use Lens, you also need to do nothing.
+It also triggers automatically considering the file's extension.

+The Lens give the dynamic analysis about the code segments, like the vars should be set in Macro declaration.

 ### Symbol & Hover
 * Symbol(In Progress)
 * Hover(Pending)